jeffmm/vimroam/doc/design_notes.md

 2. The nature of new (2020) issues asking for some deep customisation (ex: of the link format) or high functionality (ex: on demand wiki creation and configuration)
-3. Historical excuses that Vimwiki was not designed to be highly configurable at beginning and many temporary internal variables where created to "fix some holes"
+3. Historical excuses that VimRoam was not designed to be highly configurable at beginning and many temporary internal variables where created to "fix some holes"